 Pets are becoming substitutes for relationships and families in a thriving pet consumer market, and pet parents spend willingly and lavishly on their pets.
 And you can ascertain this trend after learning how much money it costs to own a dog!

 Although the pandemic was a catalyst, it allowed people the time to invest in a new pet.
-Australians spend even more than Canadians on dog ownership at $3200 annually and $2100 on felines.
+Australians spend even more than Canadians on dog ownership at A$2,520 ($1,643/€1,413) annually and A$1,656 ($1,094/€929) on felines.

-As many as 37% of people found budgeting and understanding the costs of pet parenting challenging.
+Many people found budgeting and understanding the costs of pet parenting challenging.
 Dog owners spend twice as much as cat owners based on AMA survey participants.

 Who is Spending the Most on Their Pets